vistalab-technion/cs236781/_assignments/00-getting-started.md

 - You should to do steps 1 (installing `conda`) once, not for each assignment.

-- However, the third-party package dependencies (in the `environment.yml` file) might slightly change from one assignment to the next.
+- However, the third-party package dependencies (in the `environment.yml` file) might slightly change from one assignment to the next, or in case an update is published.
-  To make sure you have the correct versions, always install the environment again (step 2 above) from the assignment root directory every time a new assignment is published and then activate the environment with the assignment number.
+  To make sure you have the correct versions, always install the environment again (**step 4 above**) from the assignment root directory every time a new assignment is published and then activate the environment with the assignment number.

 - Always make sure the correct environment is active!
-It will revert to its default each new terminal session.
-If you want to change the default env you can add a `conda activate` in your `~/.bashrc`.
+Each time you close and re-open your terminal, the environment will need to be activated again.

 - If you use PyCharm or any other IDE, you should configure the interpreter path of the IDE to the path of the `python` executable within the conda env folder.
-For example, point the interpreter path to `~/miniconda3/envs/cs236781-hwN/bin/python`.
+For example, point the interpreter path to `~/miniconda3/envs/cs236781-hw/bin/python`.
   This is under `Settings -> Project -> Project Interpreter`.

 - You'll need to install the conda env within your user folder on the course